 This is a story about a small tech startup using Go for their cross platform (mobile) development.

-My background is a mobile developer consultant, mostly on iOS, building apps for both in-house/enterprise and end users.
+My background is a mobile developer consultant, mostly on iOS, building apps for both in-house/enterprise and end users (for example Yr).
 Many times, I have had a discussion with my peer Android developer, talking about how a particular issue has been solved.
 The two apps should be more or less equal, and we need to avoid duplicating any mistakes.
 But, since most apps are just a UI-layer on top of some endpoint, it is usually not that painful to build the lower layers of the app twice.

 - Offline: The app needs to talk to some endpoint, and, to some degree, it must persist some stuff locally on the device.
 Perhaps the app needs to have some sort of offline support.

 - Model massage: The endpoints does not match the mobile user interface.
 Typically hard to get stuff changed on the server, so the mobile apps have to perform data model fetching, zipping and massaging to create some some sort of sensible view models.

 - Logic: Perhaps the app has some user input validation.
 If the user enters this, check server for that, make sure something validates here and notify services there.

 Most “native” mobile developers I know are consultants, and they will happily build all of this in parallell with their peer Android/iOS contultants, it makse total sen$e.

 At FeltGIS, though, our UI layer is quite simple, but we do have a lot of stuff going on under the hood. -Btw, FeltGIS is a small Norwegian tech startup.
 We are building tools to digitize and improve forestry and mobile/offline/field workflows.